iddy-ani/codex/codex-cli/UPDATE-SYSTEM-ADMIN-GUIDE.md

-# Intel Codex CLI - Update System Administration Guide
+# Intel ExpertGPT Codex CLI - Update System Administration Guide

 ## Overview

-The Intel Codex CLI includes an automatic update system that checks for updates on startup from a network share.
+The Intel ExpertGPT Codex CLI includes an automatic update system that checks for updates on startup from a network share.
 This allows for centralized distribution of updates across the Intel organization.

 ## Network Share Setup